Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 As you can see, I made sure to be vague and really went heavy on the “I don’t know anything” angle.

-They got back to me in two hours!
+They got back to me in about 24 hours!

 For good measure I tested them again, this time through Facebook.